joshuatrobertson/Group1Project/Report/03-UX-Design/README.md

 * 76.5% of respondents found the card game harder to complete in the second round, in the presence of distractions, than in the first round.

 **Impact**
+* This support for our hypothesis shows that our applications is in line with the theory presented in the literature review.

 <p align="center">